 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 This commission comes at no additional cost to you, but will help us keep this site up and running and ad-free!
 Thank you for all the support.
 You’re under no obligation to purchase anything and should only do so if the product will suit your needs.

 Today’s workforce is largely digital.
-Paper files cluttering up your desk and office are still a problem, but we are heading in the right direction, albeit slowly.
-Unfortunately, digital clutter can be just as harmful to your productivity as piles of files.
-Try these five steps to give yourself a clutter-free digital workspace.
+Gone are the days of paper files cluttering up your desk and office.
+Instead, that clutter is digital – and can be just as harmful to your productivity.
+Follow these 5 steps to give yourself a clutter-free digital workspace.

 Unless your computer is brand new, there’s a high probability that you’ve installed programs you no longer need.
-So look through all your applications and delete any you haven’t used in more than six to twelve months.
+Look through all your applications and dump any you haven’t used in more than six months to a year.

 3. Old Files

 Documents, videos, pictures, etc. How many files are you holding onto?
 Many people think it’s safe to hold on to everything.
 That may or may not be true, depending on your industry.
 But saving everything doesn’t mean all the files have to be on your computer.
 Invest in an external storage drive and move any files you’re not actively using there.
 Cloud storage is another option.

 4. Desktop Icons

 Do you know what the background image of your desktop looks like?
 If you can’t see it through the mess of program icons, it’s time to clean it up.
 Pin the programs you use the most to your taskbar or start menu.
 The rest, you can search for when you need them.
 Then delete ALL icons except the trash bin from your desktop.
 These icons are only a shortcut to the program.
 Deleting them does not remove the program from your system.